CNURobotics/chris_install/README.md

   For basic demonstration with minimal dependencies, choose the `install_flex_turtlebot3.sh` installation.

-  The installation scripts can be run separated with the required packages merged in the rosinstall files.
+  The installation scripts can be run separately with the required packages merged in the rosinstall files.

 8. Build and install any external libraries installed in the `$WORKSPACE_ROOT/external` folder
   * For example: